mueller-lab/SyntheticPatterns/README.md

 ## Introduction
 This repository provides custom code used in our paper: "Self-organized traveling waves in a synthetic multicellular reaction-diffusion system"

-In this study, we developed a mathematical modeling framwork for self-organized pattern formation via reaction-diffusion mechanisms.
+In this study, we developed a mathematical modeling framwork for self-organized pattern formation via reaction-diffusion mechanism.
 We combined mathematical modeling with synthetic biology approaches to create a synthetic multicelluar system capable of generating self-organized travelling waves.

 ### Code organization
 - Mathematical models: This directory contains custom Python code to simulate the mathematical models used in this study.
 FiPy installation is needed to run this code.
 Detailed instructions are given below.